NyaomiDEV/yau/README.md

 	"checkIntervalSeconds": 3600,          /* Interval between checks (in seconds) */
-	"notificationDurationSeconds": 10,     /* Interval for which the notification is visible (in seconds) */ "aurHelperBinary": "/usr/bin/yay",     /* Full path to the AUR helper binary */ "fakerootBinary": "/usr/bin/fakeroot", /* Full path to the sudo binary */ "pacmanBinary": "/usr/bin/pacman",     /* Full path to the pacman binary */ "terminalBinary": "/usr/bin/xterm",    /* Full path to the terminal emulator binary */ "Syy": false                           /* Should the utility use -Syy when updating the database and updating the system? */ };
+	"notificationDurationSeconds": 10,     /* Interval for which the notification is visible (in seconds) */ "aurHelperBinary": "/usr/bin/yay",     /* Full path to the AUR helper binary */ "terminalBinary": "/usr/bin/xterm",    /* Full path to the terminal emulator binary */ "Syy": false                           /* Should the utility use -Syy when updating the database and updating the system? */ };